OCPG Research

 Provides up to $5,000 for Oregon-based graduate students conducting innovative research on gambling behavior, prevention, or treatment to advance public health and reduce gambling-related harm.
 Download

-Gambling Research in Oregon
+Gambling Research in Oregon & Beyond

 The 2024 Oregon Adult Gambling Attitudes, Behaviors, and Health survey found rising gambling participation since 2020, with 15% of adults at moderate or high risk for problem gambling, nearly four times the United States average.
 Risk is highest among lower-income, younger, and multi-sport bettors, underscoring the need for prevention and treatment expansion.
 Download